 How to Clean Marble Countertops

-This May Also Interest You: Want ‘Em to Marvel at Your Marble?
-Learn How to Clean and Maintain Marble Floors
+This May Also Interest You: How to Clean a Marble Floor

 More Related Articles:

-- How Much Does It Cost to Repair, Resurface or Refinish Countertops?
+- How Much Does It Cost to Remove a Tile Floor?

-- How Much Do Marble Countertops Cost to Buy and Install?
+- How Much Does It Cost to Install Baseboards?

 Acidic substances can etch and discolor marble surfaces quickly.
 For fresh spills, immediately blot the liquid to prevent it from penetrating deeper into the marble.
 Wipe the area with a cloth dampened with a mixture of water and mild dish soap, followed by a rinse with clean water.